SIVIRA/unwallet-client-sdk-js/README.md

 # unWallet client-side SDK for JavaScript

-:warning: unwallet-client-sdk-js works fine only on browsers
+:warning: Works fine only on browsers

 ## Installation